EnterStudios/microbase/ecomm/docs/sources/api/cart.setShippingAddress.md

 # Response

-Returns a list of available Shipping Methods for this address:
+Returns the modified Cart and a list of available Shipping Methods for the address:

 ```json
 {